Nicardpop/Recommandation-system/Readme.md

 ```bash
 python recommendation_system.py
 ```
+4. Input which 1 or 2 to choose between the two matrics .

-4. Input a user ID (between 1 and 500) when prompted to receive movie recommendations.
+5. Input a user ID (between 1 and 500) when prompted to receive movie recommendations.

 ### Switching Similarity Measures
-To switch to Pearson correlation:
 Before inputting the user ID it will ask you which matrics you want to use :
 - input (1) for **cosine**
 - input (2) for **pearson**